 The saying that “trust is earned” couldn’t be more applicable than in our post-pandemic world of tourism and hospitality.
 When brands across the world, hospitality and travel, in particular, started to experience the effects of the COVID-19 pandemic in early 2020, they struggled with finding ways to keep their loyalty programs valuable to their customers.
-Most hoteliers addressed this with free cancellation policies and adjusted guest rewards privileges.
+Most hoteliers have addressed this with free cancellation policies and adjusted guest rewards privileges.
 If you haven’t yet tailored your loyalty program for the post-pandemic world, now is the time to do so.

 What seems like an absolute disaster is an opportunity in disguise.
 Travel hasn’t gone anywhere because people will always have the urge to travel.
 In fact, people are booking trips again and the urge to travel is even stronger than it has been over the past couple of years.
 Skift reports that global travel has recovered to 77% of pre-pandemic levels, with the summer of 2022 predicted to be an abundant season for travel.
 With this in mind, hoteliers can prepare accordingly.

 A Shift in The Market

 Of course, people will still be motivated to gain and use their loyalty points.
 Travel has been less frequent, so guests became more focused on the experience.
 Also, after these hard couple of years, guests are more anxious and lack the confidence to book.
 You need to make sure that you make the experience easy for them at all steps of the way.
 A good place to start is improving your UX through thorough research.
-Knowing your customer base and understanding their needs is absolutely key in attracting new and returning hotel guests once travel picks up again.
-And when hotels can offer a more personalized experience for their guests, brand loyalty will follow.
+Knowing your customer base and understanding their needs is absolutely key in attracting new and returning hotel guests now that travel is set to pick up.
+And when hotels can offer a more personalised experience for their guests, brand loyalty will follow.

 Today’s travellers are willing to share their personal information in exchange for a more curated, seamless experience.
 Having direct access to your loyalty program members via social media or email marketing ensures them that you are listening and that you care about their needs and preferences.
 There have been numerous shifts in guest behaviour since the beginning of 2020 and the hoteliers that can pick up on these changes will benefit immensely.
 For example, the “Work from Hyatt” package offers remote workers the opportunity to earn points by relocating their home office to any Hyatt location.
 And since the “work-from-home” trend doesn’t look like it will be leaving us anytime soon, a program similar to this is something every hotelier should consider.